kitsu/blog/content/post/unemployment-project-02.md

 Because I am using so called *code first* data modeling though it isn't completely clear to me how that idea translates into code.
-After doing some more research it seems like Entity Framework's default behavior given models in a class hierarchy is to do just that though - create a big table that is the union of all instance attributes.
+After doing some more research it seems like Entity Framework's default behavior given models in a class hierarchy is to do just that though - create a big table that is the union of all instance properties.

 Here is what I've come up with so far (BTW I don't know if this actually works):